 Things you should consider before taking this advice

-Using your cash flow to invest in this way, rather than accumulating in a bank account or other cash account, will mean that we have increased the amount of your overall portfolio which is held in long term growth oriented assets.
-We would expect a corresponding increase in the volatility of short term returns, but also an overall increase in performance over the medium to long term.
+Using your cash flow to invest in this way, rather than accumulating in a bank account or other cash account, will mean that we have increased the amount of your overall portfolio which is held in long term growth-oriented assets.
+We would expect a corresponding increase in the volatility of short-term returns, but also an overall increase in performance over the medium to long term.
 Increase Only

 Whilst we can always re-instate these investments at a later date, the power of compounding will mean that your portfolio may never be able to grow to the same amount as would be possible if you continued with your current savings plan.
 This might impact your ability to achieve your longer-term investment objectives.
 Decrease Only